TCoherence/TCoherence.github.io/source/_posts/LeetCode-New-Summary.md

 Explanation: It could be decoded as "BZ" (2 26), "VF" (22 6), or "BBF" (2 2 6).

 **IDEA:**
+DP solution:
+Apparently, for every digit we need to see if it is valid([1 ~ 9]), then the digit comes after need to do the check too([10 ~ 26]), so we have 2 choices for every digit except for some corner cases.
+Let's consider buttom-up solution, which is from right to left in this problem.
+For i-th digit, if it is valid, then #the i-th total decode ways += total (i+1)-th decode ways.
+If (i_i+1) two digits are valid, then #the i-th total decode ways += (i+2)-th decode ways.
+This is showed as follows:
+DP[i] = DP[i + 1] + DP[i + 2]

 # 100+
+## 104. Maximum Depth of Binary Tree
+Given a binary tree, find its maximum depth.

+The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+**Note:** A leaf is a node with no children.

+**IDEA:**
+dfs, recursive solution

+## 136. Single Number [E]
+Given a non-empty array of integers, every element appears twice except for one.
+Find that single one.

+Note:
+Your algorithm should have a linear runtime complexity.
+Could you implement it without using extra memory?

+**Example 1:**
+>Input: [2,2,1]
+>Output: 1

+**Example 2:**
+>Input: [4,1,2,1,2]
+>Output: 4

+**IDEA:**
+linear time -> two loop, one loop to calculate the freq and one loop to find the single number.
+If require no extra memory, we can use ^ oprator, because a ^ a ^ b = b.

 # 200+
 ## 274. H-Index